dockstore/dockstore-support/jira_automation/README.md

 2. io.dockstore.jira.MilestoneChecker - generates GitHub and JQL queries to find mismatches in the JIRA fix version and GitHub milestone.
 The JIRA fix version is a multi-value field; the GitHub milestone is a single-value field, so Unito doesn't sync them.
 We have to remember to manually keep them in sync; this program identifies cases we've missed.
-3. SprintStart - an barely started work in progress to automatically generate review tickets at the beginning of a sprint, which is currently a manual and tedious process.
+3. SprintStart - a barely started work in progress to automatically generate review tickets at the beginning of a sprint, which is currently a manual and tedious process.

 # Auth